 All graduate students enter the program on probationary status for the first year (fall and spring).
 At the end of the first year, faculty evaluate each student's work to determine their eligibility to continue in the program.
-The academic status decision takes into account the sum total of work in the student's first year of study; students qualify to remain in the program through satisfactory progress in all academic and artistic requirements, by meeting professional expectations in the program, and by demonstrating potential to successfully complete the advanced capstone project for the degree, the MFA Thesis.
-All students must register for the Graduate Independent Project course (see plan of study) in both the first and second semesters; this course factors significantly in the evaluation of academic status.
+The academic status decision takes into account the sum total

 Near the end of the first semester, the full faculty evaluate first-year candidates in order to gauge their progress and provide feedback.
 The assessment includes performance in course work, all aspects of the Independent Choreography or Performance project, and participation in, and contribution to, the Department's overall mission (including performance as a TA, if applicable).
 All first-year graduate students receive a letter from the Director of Graduate Studies that summarizes faculty feedback; the letter may include recognition of achievement, recommendations for improvement, and suggestions for building on early work in the second semester.
 This process repeats at the end of the spring semester.
 If the evaluation of graduate standing, including the GPA (3.0 minimum), Graduate Independent Projects, and overall contribution to the program, merits qualification for regular status, the student is released from probationary status and proceeds to the second year of study on regular status.
-If the assessment does not result in qualification for regular status, the student's letter will summarize reasons for the negative decision.
-At the end of the first year assessment, students proceed to the second year of the program on regular status, or they are removed from the program.
+If the assessment does not result in qualification for regular status, the student's letter will summarize reasons for the program on regular status, or they are removed from the program.
 Students must achieve regular status by the end of the second semester to remain in the MFA Program.